3 Important Questions To Ask Before a Chess Move

 Have you ever observed a two-year-old child going about his daily routines?

 If anything, he’ll never complain.
-Wait… you’ll say that he can cry, but that is not complaining!
+Wait… you’ll say, a baby could cry – but that is not complaining!

 He is only expressing his emotions by either laughing or crying.

-The same thing we can do in our chess growth process – that is we can take all our responsibilities for our losses (and wins) on our shoulders.
+The same concept we can apply, in our chess growth process, – that is – we can take all our responsibilities for our losses (and wins) on our shoulders.

 So that we never complain about any shortcomings or bad luck, for lack of success in Chess.

-Friends, no one is going to spoon-feed you, even a good coach will not want to do this – he will and must, guide you.
+Friends, no one will spoon-feed you, even a good coach will not want to do this – he will and must, guide you.

 2. Just One Target.

-A two-year-old child has just one target – once he/she asks for anything, Then come-what-may – that ‘thing’ is the most wanted object for him.
+A two-year-old child has just one target – once he/she asks for anything, Then come what may – that ‘anything’ is the main desire for him.

-When you started playing chess, what was your target, and what was your dream?
+When you started playing chess, what was your target and your dream?

 Remember that, all the time.